Logic with Scratch

-In this session, students create a fun game utilizing movement and rotation.
+In this lesson, students create a fun game utilizing movement and rotation.
 We revisit moving along the x and y axes’ with operators using random numbers.

 - 2. Fun With VariablesLearn the critical concept of variables – useful in any language.

-In this session, students will store and use different types of data as variables.
+In this lesson, students will store and use different types of data as variables.
 Students learn how to use data blocks to talk with a space alien.

 - 3. Getting Started with ListsMake the leap from single variables to lists.

-In this session, students learn how to use lists to store related data.
+In this lesson, students learn how to use lists to store related data.
 Students will join two lists while making an interesting random name generator project.

 - 4. Making New Custom BlocksMake code more efficient by creating custom blocks.

-In this session, students create custom blocks in order to reduce repetition of code.
+In this lesson, students create custom blocks in order to reduce repetition of code.
 Students create a challenging game using custom blocks, loops, variables, and complex operators.

 - 5. Paint App – Midterm IUse the pen extension to create a paint app.